melk0sha/todo-list/README.md

 There are **React**, **JavaScript** and **SCSS** were using.

-According CSS:
+Regarding **styles**:
 Adaptive & responsive design.
-Minimal page width with correct view - 320px.
+Minimum page width with correct view - 320px.

 ---